Solenoid vs SMA Microvalve Technology

 Fast Switching: These valves can open and close very quickly, making them suitable for applications that require rapid cycling.

-Versatility: Available in various sizes and designs, solenoid valves can handle a wide range of fluids and pressures.
+Versatility: Available in various sizes and designs, solenoid microvalves can handle a wide range of fluids and pressures.

-Established Technology: Solenoid valves have been on the market for significantly longer than SMA valves, impacting their current use, availability and the high extent of integration into various industries.
+Established Technology: Solenoid valves have been on the market for significantly longer than SMA microvalves, impacting their current use, availability and the high extent of integration into various industries.

 Key Differences